LHT082024/LHT082024/README.md

 ## Imagen fancy image here

 ## About me
-- My name is Lucia and I'm currently a student at kodehode🖥️
+- My name is Patrick and I'm currently a student at kodehode🖥️

 - currently I am learning c#🌱 and I really like making APIs 🧩